steveyttt/go/README.md

     //uint can only be positive
     //byte = uint8 (0-255)
     //rune = int32 (-2147483648 to 2147483647)
-    // the number at the after int and uint dictates the number of bytes to assign the variable var x int
+    //the number  after int and uint dictates the number of bytes to assign the variable var x int
     var y float64
     var z int8 = 127   // int 8 can go up to 127, if you set this to 128 it will fail